Postal City Carrier Assistant Stumbling Blocks—How the CCA Can Move the Mail Better

 A very short time ago I had a trainee like this.
 Not once, but twice, I saw him at cluster boxes searching for the location of insufficient address mail by checking names in the boxes.
 Twice I told him he was wasting too much precious CCA time, but I could tell by his pained look this was a passionate issue.
 Either his own letter carrier had returned something at some point, or he was an obsessive compulsive incapable of leaving anything undone.
 To quote a now defunct character on The Walking Dead, he could have been a "loose ends make my ass itch" kind of guy.

 Here's a shocking wake up call: The Postal Service does not want you to be perfect, it wants you to be fast.
 Trying to reconcile bad numbers into the right boxes is not going to get you any appreciation, it is only going to get you angry looks from your supervisor when you get back late.
 The customers you serve won't reward you with any love either.
-When you, pride-filled CCA creampuff, chances to tell a resident his letter had a missing number but you figured it out, you will be rewarded with a blank stare.
+When you, pride-filled CCA creampuff, have a chance to tell a resident his letter had a missing number but you figured it out, you will be rewarded with a blank stare.
 Our customers believe we have to memorize some mythical nationwide address database, its enormous servers located of course on the lost continent of Atlantis, as a condition of employment.
 To them, your above and beyond is a minimum requirement.

 Once again, backhand those crippled letters without a second glance and bring them home.
 Keep this mystery mail together in one bundle, attach a form 1571 (Curtail Slip) signed by your supervisor, and let the regular on the route deal with them tomorrow.
-As Douglas Adams informs us in The Hitchhiker's Guide to The Galaxy, this mail is subject to the physics of the SEP (Somebody Else's Problem) field.
+As Douglas Adams informs us in The Hitchhiker's Guide to the Galaxy, this mail is subject to the physics of the SEP (Somebody Else's Problem) field.
 Keep it that way.

 Pay as You Play